Deathlok: Deathloks of Lingares

 During the "Iron Man 2020" event, Force Works encounters a group of Deathloks on the island of Lingares who overwhelm and capture them.
 Quake states to the soldiers that the dead that captured them are Deathloks.
 With Quake translating, War Machine, U.S. Agent, and Mockingbird learned that someone called the "Scientist" showed up claiming to help them where he made Deathloks from the fallen countrymen to help deal with a giant.
 Unfortunately, something went wrong.
 It is soon discovered that the giant attacking Lingares is Ultimo who attacks both sides.
 As Quake, U.S. Agent, and Mockingbird get the prisoners to safety, War Machine fights off his paralysis and starts fighting the Deathloks trying to experiment on him.
 War Machine is then saved by someone he recognizes who is in need of his services.
 Moments later, War Machine arrives with his armor, U.S. Agent's shield, and the equipment of Quake and Mockingbird as he fights off the Deathloks.
 The rest of Force Works discover that War Machine's rescuer is MODOK Superior.
-It is then revealed that MODOK Superior created these Deathloks in order to help gain control of Ultimo which transforms him into Ulti-MODOK.
-Once the bearded Deathlok with the central processing unit is beheaded, James Rhodes briefly turns himself into a Deathlok to control the other Deathloks who follow Ulti-MODOK into the lava-filled chasm that Quake briefly opened.
+It is then revealed that MODOK Superior created the Deathloks to help gain control of Ultimo and transform into Ulti-MODOK.
+War Machine briefly transforms himself into a Deathlok to control the other Deathloks, who follow Ulti-MODOK into a lava-filled chasm.